Blitz: The League: Campaign mode

-Campaign mode plot
+Plot

 Opening

 The storyline begins during the closing moments of the previous season's final game, where the player-created team is trailing the New York Nightmare.
 During the closing seconds, the player's team makes one final play to win the game, but the quarterback is sacked and injured by Quentin Sands, ending his career.
 The loss bumps the player's team down to Division III, while the Nightmare go up to Division I.

 After the game, Lyman Strang, the owner of the player's team, unveils his new stadium plan to Sheila Andrews, the mayor of the team's city.
 She initially refuses to support the bond measure, believing it would screw voters who would have to pay heavy taxes to support a losing team.
-Strang makes a bet with Mayor Andrews that if the team wins the League Championship, she would support the bond measure.
+Strang makes a bet with Mayor Andrews that if the team wins the League Championship, she must support the bond measure.
 If the team fails to win, Strang will make a large donation to Andrews' reelection fund.

 Strang orders a complete overhaul of the team, choosing a new nickname, color scheme, logo, and personnel.
 All of these are left to the individual player.
-After choosing the aesthetics of the team, the player chooses a new coach, new offensive and defensive coordinator, a rookie offensive player, veteran defensive player, and a new team doctor.
-The player is given a choice of three candidates on each position, each emphasizing strengths in some areas and weaknesses in others, or containing a balance without leanings for one particular area.
+After choosing the aesthetics of the team, the player chooses a new coach, a new offensive coordinator, a new defensive coordinator, a rookie offensive player, a veteran defensive player, and a new team doctor.
+The player is given a choice of three candidates on each position, each emphasizing strengths in some areas and weaknesses in others, or containing a balance without leanings towards any particular area.